 - 1. Automatic under-frequency Load shedding systems are generally located on equipment operated below 60 kV; however, they have a direct effect on the operation of the system during major emergencies. - 2.
 The criteria for the operation of these protection systems are detailed in Section 2.9, Requirements for Under-Frequency Relaying. - 3.
 Automatic under-frequency Load shedding protection systems need not be duplicated. - 4.
-Generator and turbine under-frequency protection systems shall be coordinated with Section 2.9, Requirements for Under-Frequency Relaying. - 5.
+Generator and turbine under-frequency protection systems shall be coordinated with Section 2.9. - 5.
 On pressurized water reactor steam supply units where under-frequency related protection systems are installed to detect loss of coolant flow condition, these protection systems shall be coordinated with the automatic under-frequency Load shedding program. - 6.
-Automatic Load restoration for a UFLS operation is not currently utilized in ERCOT.
+Automatic Load restoration for an under-frequency Load shedding operation is not currently utilized in ERCOT.